top of page

 Children Toilet Trained Before Age 2 Have Triple the Risk of Wetting Problems

-I was seeing so many early-trained patients that I developed a theory: Toddlers — capable as they may be of using the toilet — simply do not have the judgment to respond to their bodies’ urges in a timely manner.
+Virtually of these children were severely constipated, as x-rays in my clinic confirmed; based on their parents’ reports, most of these kids also were in the habit of holding pee.
+I was seeing so many early-trained patients that I developed a theory: Toddlers, capable though they may be of using the toilet, simply do not have the judgment to respond to their bodies’ urges in a timely manner.

 Compared to children who trained later, my theory went, toddlers are far more likely to delay peeing and pooping.
 As a result, they’re more prone to dysfunctional toileting.

-Well, I am pleased to report that I now have solid research that supports my theory.
+I now have solid research that supports my theory.
 The journal Research and Reports in Urology has published a study conducted in my clinic at Wake Forest Baptist Health titled “The association of age of toilet training and dysfunctional voiding.”
-Our key finding: children toilet trained before age 2 have triple the risk of developing daytime wetting problems down the road.
+Our key finding: children toilet trained before age 2 have triple the risk of developing daytime wetting down the road.
+What’s more: In our study, the children trained as toddlers had triple the risk of constipation.

 This is no coincidence.
 It is well documented that constipation is the main cause of enuresis (wetting).
-When stool piles up in the rectum, it forms a hard lump that presses against the bladder, shrinking its capacity and irritating the nerves that feed it.
+When stool piles up in the rectum, it forms a hard mass that presses against the bladder, shrinking its capacity and irritating the nerves that feed it.
 Holding pee exacerbates the problem by thickening and further irritating the bladder.

-Bottom line: Parents who train their children early — to meet preschool deadlines, to save money, to save landfills from diapers, or because they think toddlers are easier to train or because other cultures train early — should know there can be serious repercussions.
+Bottom line: Parents who train their children early — to meet preschool potty deadlines, to save money, to save landfills from diapers, or because they think toddlers are easier to train or because other cultures train early — should know there can be serious repercussions.

 I hope our findings will encourage parents to delay toilet training their children, to temper their expectations of toddlers, and to have more patience when children have toileting accidents.
 “Failed toilet training” is one of the leading triggers of child abuse, according to the Child Abuse Prevention Center.
 Every week brings more news reports of toddlers killed by parents out of frustration over toilet training.
 Often the reason toilet training “failed” is that the children were trained at too young an age.